 Mean score of companies in the Telecommunications Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Jio's score of 1 is lower than 80% of the industry.
+Jio's score of 31 is higher than 78% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-Reliance Jio Infocomm Limited, headquartered in India, has set ambitious climate commitments aimed at significantly reducing its greenhouse gas emissions.
-Although specific emissions data for the most recent year is not available, the company has established clear targets for the near future.
-Jio has committed to reducing its absolute Scope 1 and Scope 2 greenhouse gas emissions by 76% by the fiscal year 2028, using the fiscal year 2020 as a baseline.
-Additionally, the company aims to increase its annual sourcing of renewable electricity from approximately 1.19% in FY2020 to 100% by FY2029, with a commitment to maintain this 100% renewable sourcing through FY2030.
-Furthermore, Jio plans to reduce its absolute Scope 3 emissions—which encompass emissions from purchased goods and services, capital goods, fuel and energy-related activities, upstream transportation and distribution, waste generated in operations, business travel, and upstream leased assets—by 66.5% by FY2028, also from a FY2020 baseline.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to global efforts to limit warming to 1.5°C. Jio's proactive approach reflects its commitment to sustainability within the telecommunications sector, positioning the company as a leader in climate action in India.
+Reliance Jio Infocomm Limited, headquartered in India, has set ambitious climate commitments aimed at significantly reducing its greenhouse gas (GHG) emissions.
+Although specific emissions data for the most recent year is not available, the company has established clear targets for the future.
+Jio aims to reduce its absolute Scope 1 and Scope 2 GHG emissions by 76% by the fiscal year 2028, using the fiscal year 2020 as a baseline.
+Additionally, the company is committed to increasing its annual sourcing of renewable electricity from approximately 1.19% in FY2020 to 100% by FY2029, with a continued commitment to sourcing 100% renewable electricity through FY2030.
+In terms of Scope 3 emissions, which encompass emissions from purchased goods and services, capital goods, fuel and energy-related activities, and other indirect sources, Jio has set a target to reduce these emissions by 66.5% by FY2028, again using FY2020 as the baseline.
+These commitments align with industry standards for climate action, reflecting Jio's dedication to sustainability and its role in combating climate change within the telecommunications sector.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Jio is committed to some reduction initiatives we track.
+Jio is participating in some of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.